vlang/v/doc/docs.md

 - One syntax for all SQL dialects.
 Migrating between databases becomes much easier.
 - Queries are constructed using V's syntax.
 There's no need to learn another syntax.
 - Safety.
-All queries are automatically santised to prevent SQL injection.
+All queries are automatically sanitised to prevent SQL injection.
 - Compile time checks.
 This prevents typos which can only be caught during runtime.
 - Readability and simplicity.
 You don't need to manually parse the results of a query and then manually construct objects from the parsed results.